MecayllaBeukes/CMPG-323-Overview--28331869/README.md

 ## Use of .gitgnore File

-## Credentials And Sensitive information
+## Credentials And Sensitive Information